How to build patient loyalty for your dental practice.

 The roots of a strong relationship.

 This is by no means an exhaustive list of best practices for dental offices.
-Dental practices that stay ahead – or at least keep pace – with the latest trends will increase their chances to stay competitive in the market and will set themselves up for sustainable growth, just like our friends at Accent Dental.
+Those that stay ahead – or at least keep pace – with the latest trends will increase their chances to stay competitive in the market and will set themselves up for sustainable growth.
 You don’t need to adopt everything at once, but rather look within your practice and determine areas that could be enhanced or become more efficient.